-Do you have a premise liability case?
+Do you have a premise liability case in Massachusetts?

 A premises liability accident occurs when an individual is injured on someone else’s property or business because of a hazardous condition that the owner could have prevented.

 In Massachusetts, shop and property owners owe a duty to people who use their premises to keep them free from any hazard which may result in personal injuries.
 If a dangerous condition exists within the premises of the establishment or property, and the owner or tenant was negligent in dealing with it adequately, he or she may be liable for injuries resulting from an incident.

 Filing a premises liability lawsuit may represent a unique opportunity to receive significant monetary compensation for your physical pain and medical bills.

 Who is responsible for a premise liability injury?

 Property and business owners have an obligation to guarantee the safety of the place they own.
 Owners of public stores, homes or construction sites are legally obligated to warn and protect anyone from any potential danger.
 They must also ensure that all dangerous conditions on the property are remedied in the shortest time possible.

 Claimants may seek compensation for injuries such as broken bones or spinal cord injuries due to slipping and falling, electrocutions, staircase accidents or insufficient security accidents caused by the dangerous condition on the property.